mrksbrg/ImpRec/README.md

 - translation.csv contains the titles of documents that might appear only as identifiers in the impact analysis reports (and thus in the semantic network).

 ## Primary Publications
+- Borg, Wnuk, Regnell, and Runeson.
+Supporting Change Impact Analysis Using a Recommendation System: An Industrial Case Study in a Safety-Critical Context, IEEE Transactions on Software Engineering, DOI: 10.1109/TSE.2016.2620458, 2016.
 - Borg and Runeson, Changes, Evolution and Bugs - Recommendation Systems for Issue Management, In Robillard, Maalej, Walker, and Zimmermann (Eds.), Recommendation Systems in Software Engineering, pp. 407-509, Springer, 2014.
 - Borg, Gotel, and Wnuk.
 Enabling Traceability Reuse for Impact Analyses: A Feasibility Study in a Safety Context, In Proc. of the International Workshop on Traceability in Emerging Forms of Software Engineering, pp. 72-79, 2013.